-The full amount of your lien will remain a matter of public record until it is paid in full.
-However, at any time you may request an updated lien payoff amount to show the remaining balance due.
-An IRS employee (either over the toll-free customer service telephone line, or at a walk-in counter service site, or your local IRS lien desk) can issue you a letter with the current amount that must be paid before we release the Notice of Federal Lien.
+The full amount of your lien will remain a matter of public record until it is paid in full, including all accruals and additions.
+However, at any time you may request an updated lien payoff amount to show the remaining balance due by calling the toll-free customer service telephone number at 1-800-913-6050.
+An IRS employee will issue you a letter with the current amount that must be paid before we release the Notice of Federal Tax Lien.